scolapicchioni/blazor/Lab13/readme.md

 - Try to write a Title longer than 255 characters You'll see an error message stating that the Title field cannot be longer than 255 characters.
 - Try to upload a Photo without a Picture
-You'll see an error message stating that the Image field cannot be empty.
+You'll see an error message stating that the `Photo File` field cannot be empty.
 - Try to submit a Comment without a title
 You'll see an error message stating that the Title field cannot be empty.
 - Try to write a Title longer than 255 characters You'll see an error message stating that the Title field cannot be longer than 255 characters.
-- Try to upload a Photo without a Picture
-You'll see an error message stating that the Image field cannot be empty.

 Also, there is no network traffic involved.